leo-72/bot_shopee/README.md

-# Bot Shopee Flash Shale v1.2
+# Bot Shopee Flash Sale v1.2
 FOR PC NOT SMARTPHONE!
 .
 .